To see the other types of publications on this topic, follow the link: Blood pressure regulation.

 Abstract:

 Cardiovascular responses and tolerance to an orthostatic stress were examined in eight men before and after eight months of endurance exercise training.
 Following training, maximal oxygen consumption and blood volume were increased, and resting heart rate reduced.
 Orthostatic tolerance was reduced following training in all eight subjects.
-It was concluded that prolonged endurance training decreased orthostatic tolerance and this decrease in tolerance appeared associated with attenuated baroreflex sensitivity and alterations in autonomic balance secondary to an increased parasympathetic tone noted with training.
+It was concluded that prolonged endurance training decreased orthostatic tolerance and this decrease in tolerance appeared associated with attenuated baroreflex sensitivity and alterations in autonomic balance secondary to an increased parasympathetic tone no

 APA, Harvard, Vancouver, ISO, and other styles